netgroup-polito/fog-over-dtn/README.md

 Communications, mostly done through wireless networks, could suffer from disrupted connectivity in these challenged environments.
 Also, the connections change over time due to mobility of machines.
 Application protocols based on TCP/IP may take impractical amounts of time or fail completely in the absence of an end-to-end path between source and destination.
 A way to overcome the problem is by using store-carry-and-forward message switching, where blocks of application data are moved from node to node along a path that eventually reaches the destination.
 Disruption/Delay Tolerant Networks implements this logic by overlaying a new transmission protocol, called the Bundle Protocol, on top of lower layers.

-The goal of the thesis is to design an architecture, transparent with respect to pub/sub based IoT messaging protocols, which exploits devices mobility and their occasional contacts for providing the benefits of Fog computing in such environments.
-Finally, a Proof-Of-Concept telemetry application is developed.
+This project implements an architecture that, transparent with respect to pub/sub based IoT messaging protocols, exploits devices mobility and their occasional contacts for providing the benefits of Fog computing in such environments.
+In particular, a Proof-Of-Concept telemetry application is developed.
 Raspberry-Pis, connected through a Wi-Fi Ad-Hoc network, act as data sources and can forward each other produced data to a Fog node, where data elaboration takes place, exploiting an implementation of the Bundle Protocol called IBR-DTN.